whatupdave/test-hooks/README.md

-Someone should write a real readme here
+Someone should write a real readme here.

+Seriously.